 Along with the Schedule C form, if your business has made a profit (income minus expenses) of $400 or more, you’ll need to file a Schedule SE form.
 This is the form that the IRS uses to calculate your self-employment tax of 15.3%.
 If you use a tax software for your taxes, the form will compute automatically.

 There’s a myth that if you receive less than $600 from a client, you don’t need to report the income on your taxes.
 Don’t believe this myth.
 The IRS wants you to report all income, even if you didn’t receive a 1099 form from the client.

 The bottom line is that if you receive money through your business, the IRS wants to know about it when you file your taxes.

-You’re invited to a private membership community that’s loaded with all the necessary tools to grow and up-level your small business.
 We know it can be overwhelming with everything that’s on your plate right now.
 We know you’re being pulled in every direction trying to decide which area of your business to focus on.
 You’re wearing all the hats right now.
 We want to help simplify and give you some strategies to move your business forward no matter where you are at in the process.

 Download this free guide to get your business making mula faster!
 It’s just 5 simple steps.
 Are you ready?